3 Facts You Should Know About Construction Management Careers

 - General contractors tend to be self-employed and operate their own businesses.
 Construction managers, on the other hand, are often employed by construction management firms, architectural or engineering firms, or large companies with long-term plans for physical expansion or upgrades.

 2. The Salary Potential Is Extraordinary

 An American construction manager can make a great living.
-In fact, the average salary for professionals in this field was $103,110 in 2018.
-And the top-earning construction managers made over $161,510.2 Pay is often highest for formally educated people who go on to earn voluntary certification such as the Certified Construction Manager (CCM) designation awarded by the Construction Management Association of America.
+In fact, the Occupational Employment Statistics program says that the average salary for professionals in this field was $103,110 in 2018.
+And the top-earning construction managers made over $161,510.
+Pay is often highest for formally educated people who go on to earn voluntary certification such as the Certified Construction Manager (CCM) designation awarded by the Construction Management Association of America.